 All my activities in the house, garden, and even at the desk had essentially the same posture: bent forward legs and bent knees.
 He explained that by sitting or bending forward the vascular muscles had to stretch and overwork, all the while, the front muscles, hip flexor, is shortened.
 He also explained that even at night we like to sleep with bent legs and knees, we do that because the muscles are used to doing it almost all day long.
 We need to stretch the muscles back to their normal length so to speak.

 Exercises for hip pain/hip osteoarthritis with his 90 years old, top-fit mother seemed doable for me.
 In her age, she still gardens.
 After all, if she can do it, I should too.

 The idea of all the exercises is to stretch the front or side muscles that are shortened.
-All the exercises are done slowly and hold for about 2 minutes.
+All the exercises are done slowly and held for about 2 minutes.
 The exercises also need to be done regularly because we also bend and sit regularly.

 When I first started with his exercises, I could barely do them.
 The pain was intense.
 However, I could feel that after doing the exercises I felt a little better.
 So I continued with them.
 After a time it got somehow easier and I noticed that I had a choice to be in pain or to do the painful exercises and feel a little better.

 Now a year later, I still do Liebsher & Bracht‘s exercises and I can garden without pain.
 I can also go for walks again and enjoy an active life.
 I’m truly grateful for all the free information.